 This course focuses on more advanced American communication skills valuable for interpersonal and academic success, such as interpersonal, intercultural and group discussion skills, classroom interactions, presentations, job interviewing, etc. Designed for non-native speakers of English who have completed Communication Studies G020 or G050and who want to improve their communication skills prior to enrolling in transfer level communication courses.
 This course may be taken 2 times.
 Lecture.
-Optional pass/ no pass or grade.
+Optional pass/ no pass grade.
 Not transferable, not degree applicable.

-COMMUNICATION STUDIES G091 - 5 Units Communication for Health Care Professions
+Communication for Health Care Professions